datanav/docs/technical/tripletex-tripletex.rst

    * - nationalIdentityNumber
      - nationalIdentityNumber

-Once a link between a Tripletex Employee and a Tripletex Employee is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Employee and a  Employee is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Employee and a Tripletex Employee:
+The following properties are synchronized between a Tripletex Employee and a  Employee:

 .. list-table::
    :header-rows: 1

    * - Tripletex Employee Property
-     - Tripletex Employee Property
+     -  Employee Property
-     - Tripletex Data Type
+     -  Data Type
    * - dateOfBirth
      - dateOfBirth
      - "datetime-format","%Y-%m-%d","_."]